nickassafkirk/Cartel-Coffee/testing.md

  To Test: I tested that the modal opens upon loading of the shop page.
 I tested that it scrolls to center on page by clicking the shop section links via the footer navigation.
  I tested that the modal closes by cicking the close I con or outside of the modal box.
  Outcome: Modal is operating as intended.

+ Bugs
+footer: brew equipment not linking correctly

+homepage: dessert tile not linking correctly

+image alts for all images

+Menu page background image is too grey on mobile.
+It looks like the page hasn't loaded correctly.